-- MUAC is a simple and easy body measurement that is often used for screening in emergency situations and is also used in nutrition surveys in development contexts. - MUAC helps us to quickly determine the level of malnutrition in large groups of people. - MUAC is based on the fact that a small or decreasing arm circumference signals the loss of muscle mass. ('Circumference' means 'outside edge of a circle'.)
-Muscle mass is known to be important in maintaining body functions and in fighting infections. - MUAC is a good predictor of immediate risk of death.
-This is why we usually use MUAC in emergency situations, for a quick assessment of nutritional status. - MUAC is not used to measure malnutrition in children under 6 months because we don't have established cut-off levels for this age group. - MUAC can be used with children and adults to find the recent under-nutrition rates in a population. - For monitoring growth we use weight and age.
-To measure stunting we use height and age.
+- MUAC is a simple and easy-to-use measurement tool that can be used to quickly assess for malnutrition. - MUAC is based on the fact that a small or decreasing arm circumference signals the loss of muscle mass. ('Circumference' means 'outside edge of a circle'.)
+Muscle mass is known to be important in maintaining body functions and in fighting infections. - MUAC is a good predictor of immediate risk of death, which is why it is often used in emergency situations, for a quick assessment of nutritional status. - MUAC is not used to measure malnutrition in children under 6 months because we don't have established cut-off levels for this age group. - For monitoring growth, we use weight and age.
+To measure stunting, we use height and age.
 Wasting is measured using weight and height.
-MUAC should be used to identify acute malnutrition and to estimate beneficiary numbers for emergency nutrition programmes in nutrition surveys.
+MUAC can be used as a quick check for malnutrition, but is not as sensitive as growth monitoring, therefore both need to be done and MUAC screening cannot replace other nutrition assessment activities.